maldoinc/wireup/docs/pages/lifetimes_and_scopes.md

 Use `enter_scope()` with provided values when you need a fresh isolated scope but want to reuse a small set of already-created context objects.
 Those values can be created manually or fetched from another active scope first.

+Wireup intentionally avoids full nested scopes with automatic inheritance of the entire parent graph.
+Instead, it uses isolated child scopes with explicit context sharing, which covers most practical use cases for nested scopes while keeping a predictable API.

 This is useful for patterns like:

 - fan-out work into child scopes while preserving request or tenant context,